 Montana Dietetic Internship - Program

 The concentration for this dietetic internship is Sustainable Food Systems.
-The sustainable food systems rotation will occur following the internship orientation at MSU.
-Interns will work at Towne's Harvest Garden, an experiential learning laboratory for the Sustainable Food and Bioenergy Systems degree program.
-They will also engage in projects in the Herrick Hall Food Lab in collaboration with campus and community partners such as University Food Services and Gallatin County Extension.
+The Sustainable Food Systems introduction and practicum will occur following the internship orientation at MSU.
+Interns will work at Towne's Harvest Garden, an experiential learning laboratory for students at MSU, participate in tours and field trips, will execute interprofessional projects such as Culinary Medicine workshops with medical students, and research and teach peers about food system issues and how they relate to the dietetics profession.

-During the internship, interns will participate in or lead weekly on-line, workshops
+During the internship, interns will participate in or co-lead weekly on-line workshops

 supervised by the MDI program directors.
 Interns will prepare weekly for predetermined

 workshop topics by completing assigned readings and activities.
 Each intern will

 be responsible for delivering two workshops (one in partnership with another intern